 To see, we need light, and Jesus is the light source that we need.

-Imagine how seeing the way Jesus does might change the way you react to people, the way it might change you!
+Imagine how seeing others the way Jesus does might change the way you react to people, the way it might change you!
 When you see the homeless person on the corner, your heart will hurt.
 When you notice someone is having a horrible day, you will care.

-If we keep our eyes closed we won’t experience as much hurt, but we also won’t experience nearly as much joy; we’ll have so much less to celebrate.
+If we keep our eyes closed, we won’t experience as much hurt, but we also won’t experience nearly as much joy.
+We’ll have so much less to celebrate.